Azure-Samples/postgres-sa-byoac/docs/workshop/docs/Tear-Down/index.md

 !!! question "FOUND THIS WORKSHOP AND SAMPLE USEFUL?
 MAKE SURE YOU GET UPDATES."

-The **[Build Your Own Advanced AI Copilot with Postgres](https://aka.ms/pg-byoac-repo/)** sample is an actively updated project that will reflect the latest features and best practices for code-first development of RAG-based copilots on the Azure AI platform. **[Visit the repo](https://aka.ms/pg-byoac-repo/)** or click the button below, to give us a ⭐️.
+The **[Build Your Own Advanced AI Copilot with Postgres](https://aka.ms/pg-byoac-repo/)** sample is an actively updated project that will reflect the latest features and best practices for code-first development of RAG-based copilots on the Azure AI Foundry platform. **[Visit the repo](https://aka.ms/pg-byoac-repo/)** or click the button below, to give us a ⭐️.

 <!-- Place this tag where you want the button to render. -->
 <a class="github-button" href="https://aka.ms/pg-byoac-repo/" data-color-scheme="no-preference: light; light: light; dark: dark;" data-size="large" data-show-count="true" aria-label="Star aka.ms/pg-byoac-repo on GitHub"> Give the PostgreSQL Solution Accelerator a Star!</a>